outovhush/revops-portfolio/trigger_based_prospecting_agent/README.md

 ## Output & Routing
 The finalized output delivers top-scored Prospect-vs-Signal pairs, complete with the LLM's matching reasoning.
 This data is routed to a structured JSON payload or Google Sheets, presenting SDRs with highly contextualized leads ready for engagement.

-## Future Roadmap & Risk Mitigation
+## Risk Mitigation
 The primary risk with automated prospecting is generic or hallucinated outreach.
-To mitigate this, the system incorporates a **Human-in-the-Loop (HITL)** safeguard, ensuring SDRs review the AI's recommendations and reasoning before any messaging is sent.
+To mitigate this, the system incorporates a **Human-in-the-Loop** safeguard, ensuring SDRs review the AI's recommendations and reasoning before any messaging is sent.

-**Next Steps for V2:**
-*   **Refine Signal Detection:** Deploy the Perplexity Pro module into production, optimize prompts, and introduce an automated signal validation layer.
-*   **AI Copywriting Hook:** Introduce an LLM-driven copywriting module to generate personalized cold outreach hooks natively based on the matched signals.
-*   **End-to-End CRM Integration:** Connect the sourcing flows and data storage directly into HubSpot.
-*   **Machine Learning Feedback Loops:** Train the scoring models to dynamically adjust weighting factors based on real-world commercial outcomes.